 Tourist Attractions :

 Bodhgaya is where the Buddha attained enlightenment and gave the world a great religion like Buddhism.
 Gautama Buddha is said to have obtained Enlightenment under what became known as the Bodhi Tree.
 It is very near the capital city of Patna.
 At a distance of around 125 km, one can easily drive down from Patna.
 The Mahabodhi Temple is where Buddha attained enlightenment.
 It has a Peepal tree that is said to have been grown from the branches of the famed tree.
 The townhouses an Archaeological Museum and monasteries were built by people of many Buddhist countries.

-Rajgir, meaning “The Royal Palace“, (Raja Griha) lays 90 km South of Patna, and it was the capital of the Magadha Kingdom.
+Rajgir, meaning “The Royal Palace“, (Raja Griha) lies 90 km South of Patna, and it was the capital of the Magadha Kingdom.
 Rajgir is a site of great sanctity and significance for Buddhists.
 The Gridhakuta Hill, in Rajgir, was the seat from where Buddha delivered many of his sermons.
 It was here that the teachings of Buddha were recorded in writing for the first time in the First Buddhist Council held at Rajgir after the demise of Lord Buddha.
 Many sites of historical and archaeological significance surround the Holy city of Rajgir.
 Bimbisara Jail reminds one of the devoted Mauryan King Bimbisara being a Buddhist, who was imprisoned by his son Ajatashtru at this place where he spent his last days.
 From here he could see Buddha climbing up the Gridhakuta Hill to do his meditation.